Doc077/melonly-php/README.md

 Melonly is an Open Source framework.
 If You want to make Melonly even better, we appreciate it.
 You can clone the repository and commit changes on created branch.
 Then open a new [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and we'll merge them if it would be something valuable and error-free without any security vulnerabilities.

-We also encourage you to opening Issues and discussions on the repository.
+We also encourage you to opening issues and discussions on the repository.

+If you discovered a bug or security vulnerability please open issue / pull request or email: dom.rajkowski@gmail.com.

 ## License